 "But it's something, isn't it?
 Impressions are coming together, aren't they?
 And you might get more if you de-blank your blanked bit!"

-"I shall de-blank one such for you - if you really want me to."
+"I shall de-blank one such, for your perusal - if you really want me to."

-Barlayn did not much like the way this implied a whole series of censored events, but since he was in a hurry for information, he did not take back his request.
+Barlayn did not much like the way "one such" implied one of many, a whole series of censored events.
+Nevertheless he was in a hurry for information, and so -

 "Go ahead, Dynoom."

-A floor-level brightness appeared between the desk and the office door - a glow that humped into a mound of light, with blurry shapes within it, which swam towards focus...
+A floor-level brightness appeared between the desk and the office door.
+It was a humpy glow, swelling into a mound of light with blurry shapes within it, which swam towards focus...

-"An old image," commented Dynoom as the holograph took definite shape, "from about 3.4 million days ago, which means that about a hundred and fifty of your human lifetimes have flown past since then..."
+"An old image," commented Dynoom as the holograph took definite shape.
+"It's from about 3.4 million days ago, which means that about a hundred and fifty of your human lifetimes have flown past since then.
+Watch and experience."

 The image leaped and wrapped itself all the way around the Noad who sat frozen in enthralled wonder.
 He had no time to question the means by which the effect was created, or to express surprise at the powers of Dynoom -

-"Now I've triggered the sub-routine on full-kick, so sit back, Barlayn, and experience - since you asked for it - what it's like to be me!"
+"Now I've triggered the sub-routine on full-kick, so sit back, Barlayn, and learn - since you asked for this - what it's like to be me!"

 Indeed, in those moments, he almost believed he was Dynoom.
 He was gazing out through a public lens, at a deputation of six citizens including the Noad of that distant day.
-Their faces and the antique cut of their clothes seemed wholly recognizable, the vision daubing them with familiarity.
+Their faces and the antique cut of their clothes seemed wholly recognizable, for although he had never seen the like, the vision daubed and smeared them with familiarity.
 What caused shock was their babbled entreaties as they repeatedly implored: "Kill Vogir Kritt!"
-No sooner had he heard this name than his mind was filled with the background to the plea, so that he understood Vogir Kritt to be the master criminal of those days.
-The man had imported some frightful technology from a lost city deep in Fyaym.
-Here was that perennial bogey which occasionally comes true: the megalomaniac explorer, the power-seizing looter.
-"Dynoom, kill that man before he kills many more!" came the people's cry - at which point the vision attained its crux.
-Dynoom's voice boomed out decisively, casting the deputation into despair.
+No sooner had he heard this name than his mind was filled with the background to the plea.
+Henceforth he understood Vogir Kritt to be the master criminal of those days.
+The man had imported some frightful technology from a lost city deep in Fyaym; here was that perennial bogey which occasionally comes true in the form of the megalomaniac explorer, the power-seizing looter.
+The people cried, "Dynoom, kill that man before he kills many more!"
+At this point the vision attained its crux.
+Dynoom's voice, booming decisively, cast the deputation into despair.
 "I shall not kill your enemy for you.
-No matter how popular that move would be today, and no matter how justified in terms of today, I will not shed blood!
-For if I were to use my power in that manner, what would be remembered in after ages would be the mere fact that I, Dynoom, had destroyed a human life, for whatever reason, and so the image of me in your minds would be discoloured forever.
+No matter how popular that move would be today, and no matter how justified in terms of today, I will not shed blood.
+For if I were to use my power in that manner, all that what would be remembered in after ages would be the mere fact that I, Dynoom, had destroyed a human life, for whatever reason, and so the image of me in your minds would be discoloured forever.
 Besides, even in your present desperation, would you really wish me to develop a taste for lethal solutions?
 Think, you people!
-Vogir Kritt will some day die, and then you will be rid of him; but I, Dynoom, will not die, and if I become a killer, you will have to live with me in that character forever..."
+Vogir Kritt will some day die, and then you will be rid of him; but I, Dynoom, will not die.
+So if I become a killer, you will have to live with me in that character forever..."

 The office floor was smooth again; the time-vision had ended.

-To test this, he said, "Well now, Dynoom, it seems you didn't agree to eliminate Vogir Kritt; so that memory isn't too dangerous to keep fresh."
+To test this, he said, "Well now, Dynoom, it seems you didn't agree to eliminate Vogir Kritt; so that memory isn't too dangerous to keep fresh.
+Don't see why you ever needed to blank it out."

 "Vogir Kritt?
 I don't know what you're talking about."

-"I may," conceded Dynoom, "as I mentioned before, have already made an attempt to kill the Weigher.
-It's possible that I might have attempted such a move, contrary to all my principles, in a moment of madness.
+"I may," conceded Dynoom, "as I mentioned before, have attempted such a move, contrary to all my principles, in a moment of madness.
 Would you care, Barlayn, to live in a Mad City?"

 Those last two words, with their connotations of Oso, scourge of the Tin Era and an everlasting warning to all subsequent Uranians, caused the Noad to abandon the argument.

 "Besides, you, Noad Barlayn Lamiroth of Olhoav, together with your top advisers, form the cadre of lremd experts who ought to know just how to act, in your own city, jammed as you are so full of your resourceful civilization, which needs me less and less with every day that passes.
 What am I, after all, but a big brain with many eyes and ears?
 You have what I do not have - legs!
-So although I promise to bring you what news I can, you may well stumble into it first."
+So although I promise to bring you what news I can, you may well stumble into it first.
+And the threat of the Weigher is, by and large, yours to overcome."

-A finality of tone signalled the end of the conversation.
-It was useless to prolong a dispute with the Ghepion when it was in this mood.
+It was useless to argue with the Ghepion when it was in this mood.

 Lremd, thought Barlayn wryly in the silence after the big brain's speech.
+It was all very well, but...
 The possession of renl, the ability to be in the right place at the right time, had amounted, in poor Dari Clsar's case, to being in the right place at the right time to get killed.
 And can Sunwa do any better?
 And can I?

 It was time to find out.